shafayeatsumit/js-concepts/core_concepts/call_stack/call_stack.md

 + a() will invoke function a
 + new execution context created and put on the stack on top of Global
 + b() invoked another execution context for b gets created an put on top of a context.

+**so what is call stack?**
+> every function creates it's own execution context and they are stacked on top of each other.
+Whichever is in the top is currently running